From The Story of Dartmouth, by John P. Martin:

 John Cleverdon’s old mine pit was re-opened that spring.
 Much of the quartz and rock excavation heaped upon the ground 40 years previously had since been used to bed the swampy street near the Common.
 However from the remaining pieces in the vicinity, several rich specimens of gold were now being extracted.
 (The swampy street was probably the level section of Park Ave.)

 Prominent Dartmouth men headed by Councillor John Markle then eagerly staked out claims, fenced-in the surrounding area, and had the Cleverdon shaft mined to a depth of 100 feet.
 Evidently their hopes and their prospects soon petered out, for they abandoned the undertaking in July.
-The shaft was then partly refilled and converted into a public well for fire and domestic purposes, as has already been explained on page 307.
+The shaft was then partly refilled and converted into a public well for fire and domestic purposes.

 Dartmouth experienced a bad smallpox scare that summer.
 In June a Chezzetcook man named Richard living on Pine Street contracted the disease, it was said, from handling discarded mattresses and wearing clothing which occasionally drifted ashore probably from ships at the quarantine grounds in the harbor.